 A currency field is used to designate the amount of money to collect on a form.
 It can be either a text field or a selection field.
 When you have enabled a form to process payments, you can enable these fields for currency and calculate the total owed on the form.

 If you'd like the user to manually input a currency value, you can use a text field.
 A primary application of a currency-enabled text field would be an online donation form, where the user inputs their intended donation amount.

-To set this up, add a Text Field (under Standard Elements) to your form.
-Open the element options, and check off the "Use this field for currency" checkbox.
+To set this up, add a text field (under the Standard Elements library) to your form.
+Open the element options and check the "Use this field for currency" checkbox.

-- Radio Buttons: Allows the user to select a single option.
+Radio buttons allow the user to select a single option.

-- Select Dropdown: Allows the user to select a single option from a dropdown (conserves space).
+Select list allows the user to select a single option from a dropdown (conserves space).

-See our article on Working with Option Lists for more information.
+Refer to our article on Work with option lists for more information.

 A hidden field works almost exactly like a text field, except that the user will be unable to see or update it.
 Hidden fields can be used to add a static amount to a form that cannot be changed.
 For example, if your application form has a $50 fee, you can use a hidden field to add that amount.

 Add a Hidden Field to your form (found under Standard Elements).

 Open the element settings and check off the "Use this field for currency" option.